opensearch-project/documentation-website/CONTRIBUTING.md

 ### Making changes locally

-If you're making major changes to the documentation and need to see the rendered HTML before submitting a pull request, here's how to make the changes and view them locally:
+If you're making major changes to the documentation and need to see the rendered HTML before submitting a pull request, you need to work in a local copy of the repository.

+#### Setting up your local copy of the repository

+Follow these steps to set up your local copy of the repository:

 1. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone your fork.